-To enhance the safety of vehicle

-occupants, we work alongside General

-through Auto Innovators, the European

-Automobile Manufacturers Association

-Engineers (SAE) and the International

-(ACEA), the Society of Automotive

-journals and scientific publications.

-Motors and Fiat Chrysler through the U.S.

-Council for Automotive Research (USCAR),

-and collaborate with other manufacturers

-Organization for Standardization (ISO).
-We

-often publish the results in peer-reviewed

-6 KidsandCars.org

-See disclaimers on page 83.
+To enhance the safety of vehicle occupants, we work alongside General Motors and Fiat Chrysler through the U.S. Council for Automotive Research (USCAR), and collaborate with other manufacturers through Auto Innovators, the European Automobile Manufacturers Association (ACEA), the Society of Automotive Engineers (SAE) and the International Organization for Standardization (ISO).
+We often publish the results in peer-reviewed journals and scientific publications.